ptarmiganlabs/butler-ctrl-q-public/README.md

 Butler Control-Q can be freely downloaded from this site.
 When started it will go into trial mode.

-Once trial mode ends some parts of the app will become limited and only show part of the data retrived from Qlik Sense Enterprise.
+Once trial mode ends some parts of the app will become limited and only show some of the data retrived from Qlik Sense Enterprise.
 Use the in-app license store to purchase a license that will unlock all features for the following 12 months.

 ## Sample screen shots